crest-summit/summit-docs/docs/data/Editor.md

 For further details on searching for, choosing and creating an organization, see the Data/Initiator section.

-## Proposal Team
-The Proposal Team section initially includes only the PI that was choosen in the Proposal Initiator.
+**Proposal Team** - The Proposal Team section initially includes only the PI that was choosen in the Proposal Initiator.
 Additional Team Members can be added by clicking the “Add Proposal Team Member” button.

 ![Proposal Team](../images/data/DataEd_PropTeam.jpg)